The Rütli can be reached only on foot from Seelisberg or by boat from Brunnen, Lucerne or Flüelen.

 Departure times and information about lake cruises can be found at: www.lakelucerne.ch

 A taxi boat service also operates from Brunnen for anyone wishing to travel to or from the Rütli at a specific time.
 The boat has room for seven passengers.
 The 10-minute trip to the Rütli costs about CHF 100.–.
 Information: www.speedytaxiboot.ch

 From the Rütli landing stage you can either follow the gravel path or take the steps up to the “Schwurplatz” (“The Site of the Oath”) and the Rütli meadow.
 The walk takes 7–10 minutes.

-The SSPG is currently working with the Federal Buildings and Logistics Office to make the Rütli wheelchair-accessible.
-A number of structural solutions are being discussed with the cantonal authorities responsible for the conservation of historic monuments.
 At present, wheelchair users are still dependent on having someone to push them from the landing stage to the Rütlihaus and the Rütli meadow.
 The SwissTrac wheelchair power unit is also a useful accessory.